Types Of Organic Farming In India & How To Get Started With Sustainable Farming Practices

 The term organic or the concept of organic farming was founded by Northbourne in the 1940s.
 Organic farming can be defined as a cultivation method where no chemical fertilizers, synthetic pesticides, or synthetic compounds are used.

 Instead, it promotes sustainable farming practices by using natural fertilizers, biological pest control made from plant or animal waste, organic manure, etc. The main aim is to undo the damage caused by the green revolution and restore ecological balance.

 Principles of Organic Farming

-Ecology – Organic farming should support natural cycles, living systems and help in sustaining them.
+- Ecology – Organic farming should support natural cycles and living systems and help in sustaining them.

-The main purpose is to promote high-quality food production in vast quantity by boosting soil fertility, reducing pollution, avoiding the use of pesticides and synthetic fertilizers, protecting genetic diversity and enhancing the natural farming system cycles.
+The main purpose is to promote high-quality food production in vast quantities by boosting soil fertility, reducing pollution, avoiding the use of pesticides and synthetic fertilizers, protecting genetic diversity, and enhancing the natural farming system cycles.

 Organic Farming Types

 Organic farming is of two types; Pure Organic Farming and Integrated Organic Farming.

 - Pure Organic Farming – This involves avoiding all unnatural chemicals.
 Instead, fertilizer and pesticides are obtained from natural sources.
 It is known as pure organic farming.